curievision/iOS-ARKit-App/README.md

         request.addValue("application/json", forHTTPHeaderField: "Content-Type")
         request.addValue(<API-KEY>, forHTTPHeaderField: "x-curie-api-key")
 ```
-The `<API-KEY>` is currently hardcoded, please change it with your API key
+The `<API-KEY>` is currently hardcoded, please change it with your API key.

+NOTE:
+There is currently a placeholder image which shows once the App is open and we are waiting for the 3D model to be downloaded.
+Soon (this week) we will offer an endpoint for obtaining this thumbnail image through the API